salihgueler/amplify_grocery_list/README.md

 }
 ```

+Lastly run, `amplify codegen models` to generate the models for the GraphQL API.
 #### Adding Storage
 Run `amplify add storage` to add Amazon S3 support.
 Follow the guide to take you through the setup: